WangHelin1997/My-PhD-Interview/README.md

 ***opening***: means whether the professor has an opening this year.
 (Note that it may change!)

-In conclusion, I find considering as many professors and universities as possible works.
+In conclusion, I find considering as many professors and universities as possible works. (hahaha~)

 ## News